 I have a great interest in education specifically STEM related fields.
 My background is microbiology but for the past 10 years i have been teaching high school chemistry as well as some physics, environmental sciences, and biology.
 I enjoy working with students and help then through the learning process.
 I am personally interested in different models of education that allow all learners to receive information to the best of their abilities, i.e. Gardners model of 9 intelligences, SIOP strategies for ES, Petrosino's project based learning, etc. In summary, i enjoy teaching and Learning specially in relation to Science and Math.

-The University of Texas at El Paso - Bachelors, microbiology
+Undergraduate Degree: The University of Texas at El Paso - Bachelors, Microbiology

 What is your teaching philosophy?

 I believe teaching is a journey where the teacher guides an experience that facilitates learning in a student centered environment.

 What might you do in a typical first session with a student?

 Brief introduction, followed by an activity that enables the student to show their strengths and weaknesses in the subject matter.

 How can you help a student become an independent learner?

 I would help the student to become an independent learner by empowering them with activities that would allow them to explore the subject matter in a less threatening way.

 How would you help a student stay motivated?